mohdibrahimai/Model-behavior-writing-pack/README.md

 - **Kill** if refusal worsens **>1pp** without offsetting gains.

 ## Contributing — how to add new receipts
-1) Capture ambiguity in `03_ambiguity/log.md` with A/B and a 2-step plan.
+1) Log ambiguity in `03_ambiguity/log.md` with A/B and a 2-step plan.
 2) Add a prereg in `04_experiments/prereg/*` and a matching brief.
 3) Append results to `04_experiments/results.csv`; update `07_data_behavior/data.csv`.
 4) If it failed, add to `04_experiments/killed_ideas.md` with a one-line lesson.